1970 Indianapolis 500: Second half

 Al Unser moved back to the front on lap 106, and he would not relinquish the lead.
 Johnny Rutherford, who was a factor in the first half, dropped out after 135 laps due to a broken header.

 Roger McCluskey, who had dropped out on lap 62 with suspension damage, relieved Mel Kenyon on lap 112.

 On lap 172, Roger McCluskey (driving for Kenyon), spun going into turn three, and crashed hard into the outside wall.
 Ronnie Bucknum was collected in the crash.
 Sammy Sessions locked up the brakes and nearly slid into the crashed cars.
 Sessions gained control, weaved his way through, and continued in the race.
 Spilled fuel started pouring from one of the crashed cars, and a small fire broke out.
 As the field approached the scene, several cars got into the fluid and spun.
 Wally Dallenbach and Jack Brabham spun but continued.
 Mario Andretti nearly spun out, but he made it through the scene unscathed.
 The fire was quickly extinguished, but what turned out to be the final yellow light of the race was on for over 14 minutes (lap 172 through lap 181) to clear the track.

 Finish

 With about 25 laps to go, Al Unser Sr. had lapped the entire field.
 Unser's crew gave him the "E-Z" sign on his chalkboard, and both Mark Donohue and A. J. Foyt got their lap back.

 With Unser leading comfortably, the focus became the battle for second between Mark Donohue and A. J. Foyt.
 With only a handful of laps left, Foyt suddenly slowed in turn one.
 He pulled to the apron, but stayed out on the track attempting to nurse the car to the finish line.

 Al Unser Sr. led a total of 190 laps en route to his first Indy victory.
-Unser won by 32.19 seconds over second place Mark Donohue, over three minutes over third place Dan Gurney in his final 500 as a driver.
+Unser won by 32.19 seconds over second place Mark Donohue.
+He finished over three minutes ahead of third place Dan Gurney in what would be Gurney's final 500 as a driver.
 A very slow A. J. Foyt fell to 10th in the final standings.